 Vision Care Coverage

-Six in every 10 Canadians have potential eye disease, which can lead to vision loss and blindness.
-But since Medicare only covers certain eye exams, many Canadians don’t seek treatment.
+Six in every 10 Canadians have a potential eye disease, which can lead to vision loss and blindness.
+But since Medicare only covers certain eye exams, many Canadians don't seek treatment.

 Depending on the plan you get, you may also get coverage for laser eye surgery.
 Some plans under Manulife and Sunlife offer coverage for laser vision correction.